Radula: Odontophore

 The odontophore is the eversible, fleshy tongue underlying the radular membrane.
 It controls the organ's protrusion and return.
 It can be likened to a pulley wheel over which the radular 'string' is pulled.

 Flexibility

 The radular teeth can generally bend in a sideways direction.
 In the patellogastropods, though, the teeth lost this ability and became fixed.

 Teeth

 The radula comprises multiple, identical (or near-enough) rows of teeth, fine, flat, or spiney out-growths; often, each tooth in a row (along with its symmetric partner) will have a unique morphology.

 Each tooth can be divided into three sections: a base, a shaft, and a cusp.
-In radulae that just sweep, rather than rasp, the underlying substrate, the shaft and cusp are often continuous and cannot be differentiated.
+In radulae that sweep (rather than rasp) the underlying substrate, the shaft and cusp are often continuous and cannot be differentiated.

-The teeth often tesselate with their neighbours, and this interlocking serves to make it more difficult to remove them from the radular ribbon.
+The teeth often tesselate with their neighbours, and this interlocking serves to make it more difficult for them to be removed from the radular ribbon.